-- 1) True trust in God stays strong even when He is silent. - 2) God's answer for our prayer is always far greater than what we expect from Him.
-Don't limit Him and His love for us with our silly suggestions or demands. - 3) Our lives are individually granted and scheduled by our God to live for His glory.
+- 1) God's love for the believers of Jesus Christ is not a pampering love, rather a perfecting love through the trials. - 2) Our God's love for us and His allowance for our suffering together shape us, mold us, and transform us into the image of His Son Jesus Christ. - 3) Our lives are individually granted and scheduled by our God to live for His glory.
 Don't waste it by living for your selfishness because you've been bought at the sacrifice of Jesus Christ. - 4) Don't say that you are willing to die for Christ, unless you are willing to live for Christ first.